skip navigation

 ARTICLE II – BALL SIZE

-Section 1 – Tackle league.
-The allowable game ball size for each grade division is:
+Section 1 –The allowable game ball size for each grade division is:

 2nd/3rd Grade – K2/ Pee Wee or Comparable